'Blossoms: Back To Stockport': what to expect from the new documentary

 “No one’s really gigging at the moment,” Charlie adds.
 “So it’ll be nice particularly for the fans, who have been deprived of Blossoms gigs for a long time because of the rubbish that’s gone on in the world.”

-‘Blossoms: Back To Stockport’ comes to Amazon Prime Video on November 7
+‘Blossoms: Back To Stockport’ comes to Amazon Prime Video on November 8, it will also be available on YouTube for a 24-hour period from 8pm on November 7